-When comparing Tails vs MX-Linux, the Slant community recommends Tails for most people.
+When comparing Tails vs MX-Linux, the Slant community recommends MX-Linux for most people.
 In the question“What are the best Linux distributions for desktops?”
 MX-Linux is ranked 9th while Tails is ranked 26th.

 Ranked in these QuestionsQuestion Ranking

 Use the Internet anonymously and circumvent censorship; all connections to the Internet are forced to go through the Tor network.

 Pro Supports non-free drivers